 Cash is subject to floating interest rates.
-Sensitivity to a plus or minus 1% change in interest rates would not have a material impact on the reported consolidated net income (loss) and comprehensive consolidated net income (loss) for the period.
+Sensitivity to a plus or minus 1% change in interest rates would not have a material impact on the reported consolidated net (loss) income and comprehensive consolidated net (loss) income for the period.